csfeeser/Python/TLG/flask_project.md

     - at least two endpoints
     - at least one of your endpoints should return legal JSON
     - has **ONE** additional feature from the following list:
-        - one endpoint returns HTML (it may or may not include jinja2 logic!)
+        - one endpoint returns HTML that uses jinja2 logic
-        - requires a `session` value be present in order to get a legal response.
+        - requires a `session` value be present in order to get a legal response
         - writes to/reads from a cookie
         - reads from/writes to a sqlite3 database